2017–18 Arsenal F.C. season: May

 However, his last home match in charge at least ended positively, with a 5–0 annihilation of Burnley.
-Pierre–Emerick Aubameyang opened and closed the scoring, with Lacazette, Sead Kolasinac and Alex Iwobi all scoring one goal each.
+Pierre–Emerick Aubameyang opened and closed the scoring, with Lacazette, Sead Kolašinac and Alex Iwobi all scoring one goal each.

 His penultimate game at the helm ended in a disappointing 3–1 defeat at Leicester City, despite Aubameyang levelling for the ten-man Gunners shortly before the break.

 Arsène Wenger's tenure as Arsenal manager ended as it began all the way back in 1996; with an away win and clean sheet.
 Huddersfield Town was the Frenchman's final opponents, with Aubameyang grabbing his tenth of the season in the 36th minute to seal a 1–0 victory.